Unboxed-Software/solana-course/content/cpi.md

    AccountMeta::new(account4_pubkey, false),
 ]
 ```
 The final field of the instruction object is the data, as a byte buffer of course.
 You can create a byte buffer in Rust using the `vec` macro again, which has an implemented function allowing you to create a vector of certain length.
-Once you have initialized an empty vector, you would construct the byte buffer similar to before.
-The first element of the buffer should be an integer indicating which instruction you're targeting, the rest of the buffer will be for the serialized instruction data.
+Once you have initialized an empty vector, you would construct the byte buffer similar to how you would client-side.
+Determine the data required by the callee program and the serialization format and write your code to match.
 Feel free to read up on some of the [features of the vec macro available to you here](https://doc.rust-lang.org/alloc/vec/struct.Vec.html#).
 ```rust
 let mut vec = Vec::with_capacity(3);
 vec.push(1);
 vec.push(2);
 vec.extend_from_slice(&number_variable.to_le_bytes());
 ```
+The [`extend_from_slice`](https://doc.rust-lang.org/alloc/vec/struct.Vec.html#method.extend_from_slice) method is probably new to you.
+It's a method on vectors that takes a slice as input, iterates over the slice, clones each element, and then appends it to the `Vec`.

 ### CPI with `invoke_signed`
 Using `invoke_signed` is a little different just because there is an additional field that requires the seeds used to derive any PDAs that must sign the transaction.
 You may recall from previous lessons that PDAs do not lie on the ed25519 curve and, therefore, do not have a corresponding private key.
 You’ve been told that programs can provide signatures for their PDAs, but have not learned how that actually happens - until now.
 Programs provide signatures for their PDAs with the `invoke_signed` function.
 The first two fields of `invoke_signed` are the same as `invoke`, but there is an additional `signers_seeds` field that comes into play here.